fables-tales/edi/readme.md

 #edi

 edi is a simple command line tool that attempts to boost productivity.
-Instead of having to point your editor as files as you're slinging around a project, use edi.
+I found that when I was working on single file projects typing the entire filename was annoying.
+I've also found it useful when working on subdirectories within a project: if that subdir contains only a single file I care about right now I edi it.

 edi is configured with `edi set [file]` which will have edi open `file` when the main `edi` command is typed.